insight-platform/Savant/samples/opencv_cuda_bg_remover_mog2/README.md

 ```

-To measure performance:
+## Performance Measurement

-Download the file to your local folder.
-For example, create a data folder and download the video into it
-(all commands must be executed from the root directory of the project Savant)
+Download the video file to your local folder.
+For example, create a data folder and download the video into it (all commands must be executed from the root directory of the project Savant)

 ```bash
 # you are expected to be in Savant/ directory